AmirhAp/project-repo/README.md

 this is my first project in react-native
-I hope you enjoy my codes
+I hope you enjoy my codes as well